smousavi05/Estimating-Earthquake-Locations-Using-Twitter-Data-and-an-Unsupervised-Clustering/README.md

 Here I present a simple way to do this without any need for steam of the data or NLP or training data set.

-# Part 1: getting data from Twitter
+# Part 1: Getting the Twitter Data

 There are several ways to do this.
 Here I use `tweepy` You need to create an account for Twitter API first and use your consumer and access information for connecting the Twitter API. (here I deleted mine!)